yylin1/openshift-gitops-getting-started/README.md

 >  oc create -f argo/app.yaml
 >  ```

-Because we set up the sync policy to `Automatic`, as soon as the Argo CD application is created, a sync is started in order to rollout the Spring PetClinic manifests to the `spring-petclinic` namespace.
+Because we set up the sync policy to `Automatic`, as soon as the Argo CD application is created, a sync is started in order to rollout the Spring PetClinic manifests to the `user$數字-spring-petclinic` namespace.

 ![Argo CD - Spring PetClinic](images/gitops-15.png)